 It’s estimated that he had over 30,000 books in his apartment in Milan and a further 20,000 in his vacation house near Urbino.

-50,000 books is more than most people will read in a lifetime, so what’s the purpose of all these books if we would never read them?
+50,000 books are more than most people will read in a lifetime, so what’s the purpose of all these books if we would never read them?

 Simple.
 The books were not there to show off his intellectual prowess, they were a reminder of how much he didn’t know.